objectscript/EnsembleWorkflow/README.md

 ## GET tasks

-It's the basic and first requst you need to execute after logging in (by authentication method you configured for REST web application).
-It returns basic information unassigned tasks or tasks assigned to current user, here's how it looks like:
+It's the basic and first request you need to execute after logging in (by authentication method you configured for REST web application).
+It returns basic information unassigned tasks or tasks assigned to a current user, here's how it looks like:

 ```
 {